thomasp85/fiery/README.md

 differs from another, there are some very clear differences in approach between Fiery and Shiny.

 -   Shiny uses magic to make everything work from R, Fiery lets you do all the hard work.
 -   Shiny wants the main app-logic to be server-side, Fiery don’t care what you do.
-  - Shiny uses a reactive model to define the app-logic, Fiery don’t care what you do (see a pattern emerge).
+-   Shiny uses a reactive model to define the app-logic, Fiery doesn’t care about what you do (see a pattern emerge).
-  - Shiny wants you to use [htmltools](https://github.com/rstudio/htmltools) to build the html, Fiery really don’t care what you use.
+-   Shiny wants you to use [htmltools](https://github.com/rstudio/htmltools) to build the html, Fiery really doesn’t care about what you use.

 From the above it is quite clear that Fiery to a higher degree gives you the choice and responsibility of building up your app at the cost of